 So you haven’t tried your hand at gardening ever before?
 Or perhaps, have you tried it a few times and failed to create the perfect haven?
 Not to worry.
-By following a few tips and tricks, as given below, you can create a beautiful garden space of your own.
+By following a few tips and tricks from garden landscaping experts, as given below, you can create a beautiful garden space of your own.

 - Clean up the space – This is the most obvious way to begin setting up and planting a garden of your own.
 Mow up the entire space, and weed out the surface completely.
 Rake the yard up during the spring in order to remove the debris that accumulates over autumn and winter.
 This clean up helps to prepare your space for a lush collection of plants.